VargaJoe/sensenet-index-tools/ENHANCED_ITEM_DETECTION.md

 As a last resort:

-- **Name Field Search**: Attempts to find the content by its name and then verifies NodeId
+- **Name Field Search**: Attempts to find the content by its name and then verifies Id

 ## Implementation Details